LemmyNet/lemmy-docs/src/en/administration/administration.md

 ### Other installation methods
 > ⚠️ **Under your own risk.**

 In some cases, it might be necessary to use different installation methods.
-But we don't recommend this, and can't provide support for them.
 - [From Scratch](from_scratch.md)
 - [Yunohost](https://install-app.yunohost.org/?app=lemmy) ([source code](https://github.com/YunoHost-Apps/lemmy_ynh))
 - [On Amazon Web Services (AWS)](on_aws.md)